mfithr/newrepo/README.md

 rencana kedepan repository ini akan memuat sistem antrian yang penulis akan kembangkan.

-/this repository just for trial. author use yii2 for framework on this web author still learning how to branch nd pull request, and newbie in yii2, on further plan this repository for queueing system which author focused. [sorry for bad english]
+/this repository just for trial. author use yii2 for framework on this web author still learning how to branch nd pull request, and newbie in yii2, on further plan this repository for queue system which author focused. [sorry for bad english]